rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/plugin-creating-2.md

 ### Add `client` and `server` directory structure

-Start with a fresh checkout of the latest version of Reaction.
+Start with a fresh checkout of the latest version of demand.

-1. Create a directory with the name of the plugin, `beesknees`, within the `imports/plugins/custom` directory of Reaction.
+1. Create a directory with the name of the plugin, `beesknees`, within the `imports/plugins/custom` directory of demand.
 2. Within `beesknees`, create `client` and `server` directories.

 You may, at this point want to also `git init` so you can start tracking your new package with source control.